DataDog/go-profiler-notes/guide/README.md

 The mutex profiler measures how long goroutines spend blocking other goroutines.
 In other words, it measures the sources of lock contention.
 The mutex profiler can capture contention coming from `sync.Mutex` and `sync.RWMutex`.

-⚠️ Mutex profiles do not include other sources of contention such as `sync.WaitGroup` or accessing file descriptors.
+⚠️ Mutex profiles do not include other sources of contention such as `sync.WaitGroup`, `sync.Cond`, or accessing file descriptors.
 Additionally, mutex contention is not recorded until the mutex is unlocked, so the mutex profile can't be used to debug why a Go program is currently hanging.
 The latter can be determined using the Goroutine Profiler.

 You can control the mutex profiler via various APIs: